 We have your first look at Giacchino’s theme below with the Star Trek: Prodigy opening title sequence:

 Take a peek at the latest images released featuring the recently announced villains.

 A First Look

 Excited yet?
 We have your first look at the series.
-Check out the first teaser for the show below!
+Check out the official trailer below.

 Counting down the days until Janeway’s return?
 Let us know on social media!

 Star Trek: Prodigy will stream exclusively on Paramount+ in the United States and across Latin America, the Nordics and Australia, and will air on Bell Media’s CTV Sci-Fi Channel and stream on Crave in Canada.